A Jam-Packed One Day In Florence Itinerary

 The Palazzo Vecchietti is housed in a beautiful 16th century townhouse.
 The St. Regis is a beauty too, right near Santa Maria Novella.
 Il Salviatino has a patrician feel and offers Duomo views.

-In the Oltrarno, I really like Villa Cora with its stunning views and Renaissance style suites.
+In the Oltrarno, I really love Villa Cora with its stunning views and Renaissance style suites.

 I hope you enjoyed my one day blitz itinerary for Florence.
 You may enjoy these other Florence and Italy travel guides: